Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Statistical Estimation and Interactive Decision Making

 \subsection{Interactive decision making}

-We consider the following variant of the Decision Making with Structured Observations (DMSO) framework \citep{foster2021statistical}.
-The learner interacts with the environment (described by an underlying model $\Mstar$, unknown to the learner) for $T$ rounds.
-For each round $t=1,...,T$: \begin{itemize} \item The learner selects a decision $\pi\ind{t}\in \Pi$, where $\Pi$ is the decision space. \item The learner receives an observation $o\ind{t}\in \cO$ sampled via $o\ind{t}\sim \Mstar(\pi\ind{t})$, where $\cO$ is the observation space. \end{itemize} The underlying model $\Mstar$ is formally a conditional distribution, and the learner is assumed to have access to a known model class $\cM\subseteq (\Pi\to\Delta(\cO))$ with the following property:
+For interactive decision making, we consider the following variant of the Decision Making with Structured Observations (DMSO) framework \citep{foster2021statistical}, which subsumes bandits and reinforcement learning.
+The learner interacts with the environment (described by an underlying model $\Mstar:\Pi\to\Delta(\cO)$, unknown to the learner) for $T$ rounds.
+For each round $t=1,...,T$: \begin{itemize} \item The learner selects a decision $\pi\ind{t}\in \Pi$, where $\Pi$ is the decision space. \item The learner receives an observation $o\ind{t}\in \cO$ \arxiv{sampled }via $o\ind{t}\sim \Mstar(\pi\ind{t})$, where $\cO$ is the observation space. \end{itemize} The underlying model $\Mstar$ is formally a conditional distribution, and the learner is assumed to have access to a known model class $\cM\subseteq (\Pi\to\Delta(\cO))$ with the following property.

 \begin{assumption}[Realizability] The model class $\cM$ contains $\Mstar$. \end{assumption}

 The model class $\cM$ represents the learner's prior knowledge of the structure of the underlying environment.
 For example, for structured bandit problems, the models specify the reward distributions and hence encode the structural assumptions on the mean reward function (e.g. linearity, smoothness, or concavity).
 For a more detailed discussion, see \cref{sec:background}.